Robert John Gregg: Career

 Gregg began his teaching career as a Senior Modern Languages Master at Regent House School, Newtownards, in 1934.
 He taught as Head of the Modern Languages Department and Senior Master at Belfast Mercantile College from 1939 to 1954.
 He Immigrated to Canada in 1954 and was appointed Assistant Professor of French at the University of British Columbia in January 1955.
-Later, he become a Professor in the Department of Linguistics in 1969, and subsequently became the Head of that Department from 1972 to 1980.
+Later, he become a Professor in the Department of Linguistics in 1969, and subsequently became the head of that department from 1972 to 1980.
 After he retired from teaching, he set up the first language laboratory in Canada at the University of British Columbia.

 For a time he was co-editor with John Braidwood of the Ulster Dialect Dictionary project.
 This project was put on hold and Gregg went on to other things.
 In 1989, the Department of Education in Northern Ireland commissioned the Concise Ulster Dictionary and Gregg was enlisted as a consultant and editor through 1994.
 This Dictionary made its appearance in 1996.

 Gregg was a member of the Canadian Linguistic Association.
 In 1957 the Association established a Lexicographical committee, whose goal was the creation of three dictionaries.
-Out of this committee came the Gage Dictionary of Canadian English, of which he was a co-editor.
-This dictionary was a compilation of three smaller dictionaries - The Intermediate Dictionary (1963), The Beginning Dictionary (1962), and The Senior Dictionary(1967) – and “A Dictionary of Canadianism on Historical Principles.
-Gregg was responsible for The Senior Dictionary.
+Out of this committee came a series of four dictionaries, entitled collectively as the Gage Dictionary of Canadian English, of which he was a co-editor.
+This dictionary was a compilation of three smaller dictionaries - The Intermediate Dictionary (1963), The Beginning Dictionary (1962), and The Senior Dictionary(1967) – and “A Dictionary of Canadianism on Historical Principles".
+Gregg was responsible for The Senior Dictionary, which by the 1979 edition had been renamed "Gage Canadian Dictionary" and became the leading dictionary for Canadian English for the 1980s and 1990s.
 This dictionary was first published in 1967 in Vancouver, BC, just in time for the Canadian Centennial.

-He helped preserve the Mount Currie (British Columbia) language and Sechelt language in written form in the 1960s after the elders died.
+Gregg helped preserve the Mount Currie (British Columbia) language and Sechelt language in written form in the 1960s after the last fluent elders had died.